GoPRONTO: a Feedback-based Framework for Nonlinear Optimal Control: Simulations

 \subsubsection{Comparison with \CGalgname/}

-Here, the step-size $\stepsizek$ is chosen via Armijo line search as required by the Conjugate Gradient method.
-Since the Conjugate Gradient method is applied to a nonquadratic function, we need to deal with the resulting loss of conjugacy.
-In particular, the implemented method operates in cycles of conjugate direction steps, with the first step of each cycle being a basic gradient step.
-We choose as restarting policy to restart the policy as soon as a loss of conjugacy test is failed, i.e. as soon as $|\nabla J(\balpha^{k+1},\bmu^{k+1}) \nabla J(\balpha^k, \bmu^k)| > 0.7 \| \nabla J(\balpha^k,\bmu^k)\|^2$.
-In Figure~\ref{fig:descent_CGvBasic} the norm of the gradient $\nabla J(\balpha^k, \bmu^k)$, i.e., the descent direction, is presented.
-We can see that the descent direction decreases with a grater descent rate when adopting the Conjugate Gradient enhanced version of the Algorithm.
+Here, $N = 2$ and the step-size $\stepsizek$ is chosen via Armijo line search as required by the Conjugate Gradient method.
+Since the CG method is applied to a nonquadratic function, we need to deal with the resulting loss of conjugacy.
+The implemented method operates in cycles of conjugate direction steps, with the first step of each cycle being a basic gradient step.
+We choose to restart the policy when the conjugacy test fails, i.e. as soon as $|\nabla J(\balpha^{k+1},\bmu^{k+1})\T \nabla J(\balpha^k, \bmu^k)| > 0.7 \| \nabla J(\balpha^k,\bmu^k)\|^2$.
+The evolution of the descent direction, i.e., the norm of the gradient $\nabla J(\balpha^k,\bmu^k)$, is presented in Figure~\ref{fig:descent_CGvBasic}.
+We can see that the descent direction decreases with a faster rate when the CG-enhanced version is adopted.